-Save the cursor position as a waypoint: On the Chart or Combo View, use the 4-WAY Cursor Control key to move the cursor to the position you want to save as a waypoint.
+Save the cursor position as a waypoint: On the Chart or Chart Combo Views, use the 4-WAY Cursor Control key to move the cursor to the position you want to save as a waypoint.
 Then press the MARK key to save the position as a waypoint.

-Save a position from the sonar history: On any Sonar View, use the 4-WAY Cursor Control key to move the cursor to a feature in the sonar history (also called the Sonar Saver feature).
+Save a position from the sonar history: On any Sonar View, Side Imaging®, or Down ImagingTM View, use the 4-WAY Cursor Control key to move the cursor to a feature in the sonar history (also called the Sonar Saver feature).
 Press the MARK key to create a waypoint at the location where that sonar reading was taken.
 The new waypoint will also record the depth at that location.